Mabel Dove Danquah

-Mabel Dove Danquah (1905 – 1984) was a Gold Coast-born journalist, political activist, and creative writer, one of the earliest women in West Africa to work in these fields.
+Mabel Dove Danquah (1905 – 1984) was a Gold Coast-born journalist, political activist, creative writer and one of the earliest women in West Africa to work in these fields.
+Most notably she became the first woman to be elected a member of any African legislative assembly.
 As Francis Elsbend Kofigah notes in relation to Ghana's literary pioneers, "before the emergence of such strong exponents of literary feminism as Efua Sutherland and Ama Ata Aidoo, there was Mabel Dove Danquah, the trail-blazing feminist."
 She used various pseudonyms in her writing for newspapers from the 1930s: "Marjorie Mensah" in The Times of West Africa; "Dama Dumas" in the African Morning Post; "Ebun Alakija" in the Nigerian Daily Times; and "Akosua Dzatsui" in the Accra Evening News.
-Entering politics in the 1950s before Ghana's independence, she became the first woman to be elected a member of any African legislative assembly.

-She created the awareness and the need for self-governance through her works.

 Education and early years

-Mabel Ellen Dove was born in Accra to Eva Buckman, a businesswoman in Osu, and Francis (Frans) Dove (1869–1949), a lawyer from Sierra Leone who was the first President of the Gold Coast Bar.
-With her sisters, Mabel at the age of six was taken to Annie Walsh Memorial School in Freetown, Sierra Leone, and received further education in England at Anglican Convent in Bury St. Edmunds and St. Michael's College, Hurstpierpoint, where she took a secretarial course, against the wishes of her father.
+Mabel Ellen Dove was born in Accra, Gold Coast (now Ghana), to Eva Buckman, a businesswoman in Osu, and (Francis) Frans Dove (1869–1949), a lawyer from Sierra Leone, who was the first President of the Gold Coast Bar.
+With her sisters, Mabel at the age of six was taken to Annie Walsh Memorial School in Freetown, Sierra Leone.
+While at school in Freetown, she founded a cricket club.
+Mabel received further education in England at Anglican Convent in Bury St. Edmunds and St. Michael's College, Hurstpierpoint, where she took a secretarial course, against the wishes of her father.
 She was sent back to Freetown, and while there she helped set up a women's cricket club, participated in the local dramatics society and read extensively, before returning at the age of 21 to the Gold Coast.
 She found employment as a shorthand-typist with Elder Dempster for eight years, then transferred to G. B. Olivant, before going to work as a Manager with the trading company of A. G. Leventis.